Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 This sample demonstrates a .NET Framework Desktop and JavaScript SPA application calling an ASP.NET Web API, which in turn calls the [Microsoft Graph](https://graph.microsoft.com) using an [access token](https://docs.microsoft.com/en-us/azure/active-directory/develop/access-tokens) obtained using the [on-behalf-of](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow) flow.
 All these are secured using the [Microsoft identity platform (formerly Azure Active Directory for developers)](https://docs.microsoft.com/en-us/azure/active-directory/develop/)

-1. The .Net client desktop application and the JavaScript SPA application both use the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) to obtain an access token for the ASP.NET Web Api from Microsoft identity platform (Azure AD) for the authenticated user.
+1. The .Net client desktop application and the JavaScript SPA application both use the [Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) to obtain an access token for the ASP.NET Web Api from the Microsoft identity platform for the authenticated user.
 1. The access token is then used as a bearer token to authorize the caller in the ASP.NET Web API and then subsequently for Microsoft Graph API.
 1. This sample also uses the same app registration (same Application ID (client ID)) across multiple client applications, a feature supported by the new [Microsoft Identity Platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/azure-ad-endpoint-comparison)